faster-cpython/benchmarking-public/results/bm-20230522-3.12.0b1-5612078/bm-20230522-darwin-arm64-python-v3.12.0b1-3.12.0b1-5612078-vs-3.10.4.md

 | Geometric mean           | (ref)                                                  | 1.21x faster                                               |

-Benchmark hidden because not significant (2): mdp, gc_traversal Ignored benchmarks (14) of /home/runner/work/benchmarking/benchmarking/results/bm-20220323-3.10.4-9d38120/bm-20220323-darwin-arm64-python-v3.10.4-3.10.4-9d38120.json: aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift
+Benchmark hidden because not significant (2): mdp, gc_traversal Ignored benchmarks (14) of results/bm-20220323-3.10.4-9d38120/bm-20220323-darwin-arm64-python-v3.10.4-3.10.4-9d38120.json: aiohttp, chameleon, django_template, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 100.00% likely to be faster
+- 90% likely to have a speedup of 1.18x
+- 95% likely to have a speedup of 1.16x
+- 99% likely to have a speedup of 1.14x